eugene-krivosheyev/java-junior/README.md

 - Every team's git repo visible to PM and is identifiable

 ## When
-- Teams deliver product with two iterations
+- Teams deliver product with six iterations

 ## Then
-- PM and Business Customers accept product with two demo sessions
+- PM and Business Customers accept product with six demo sessions

 ---